 If your wifi password contains any special non alpha-numeric characters (such as *,@,$, or #), these can occasionally cause issues during the initial installation of your device.

-To get around this issue you can try:
+To work around this issue you can try:

 - Temporarily changing the wifi password on your router

 - Creating a temporary guest network for setting up your Ring device

 - Setting up your Ring device on someone else's wifi network

 After successfully setting your Ring device, it will update its firmware (internal software), and special characters will no longer be an issue.
 You can then restore your previous router password, or remove the guest network, and set your Ring device up again with as many special characters as you'd like in your wifi password.

 Note: If you change the password on your router after setting up your Ring Doorbell, you will need to reconnect it to tell it your new wifi password.